travelgateX/documentation-site/content/legacy/docs/payments/common-structure.md

++++
+title = "Common Structure"
+pagetitle = "Common structure on all calls" description = "List of the most repeated elements across diferent calls" icon = "fa-list" weight = 3 alwaysopen = false
++++

 # Common Structure

 The following structure will be common through all transactions.
 Additionally every operation will have it's specific elements.

 The request objects contains the supplier's configuration, urls and credentials.
 The response object contains the operation details and errors if any.

 ## Common Structure RQ Example